jacekkopecky/living-meta-analysis/test/README.md

 We use [QUnit](https://github.com/qunitjs/qunit) and [Gemini](https://github.com/gemini-testing/gemini) for testing.

-The tests use a special _testing_ environment of LiMA that disables invites; it tests against snapshot data in `test/qunit/snapshots`.
+The tests use a special _testing_ environment of LiMA that disables invites; it tests against snapshot data in `test/qunit/snapshots` and schemas located in `test/schemas`.
 If storage changes and the testing data need updating, use the npm script `npm run create-api-snapshot`.

 ## Unit Testing (QUnit)